Neutron Network

 • North-South traffic with floating IPs ( DNAT ) is routed directly by the compute nodes hosting the VMs.

 • North-South traffic without floating IP ( SNAT ) is routed through a central network node.
-Some complications exist in distributing the SNAT functions to the local compute nodes.
+Distributing the SNAT functions to the local compute nodes can be complicated.

-• There is a requirement for DNAT that computes nodes using floating IPs that require direct external connectivity.
+• DNAT is required to compute nodes using floating IPs that require direct external connectivity.

 East-west traffic between instances